-When Sony E-Mount first became a thing for full frame there weren’t many options available.
-This was one of the first lenses available in the FE lens category and the only 24-70mm option a few years ago.
+When Sony E-Mount first became a thing for full frame there weren’t many options available in lenses.
+This was one of the first lenses available in the FE lens category and the only 24-70mm option a few several years.
 Now you have a variety of lenses that have squeezed into this focal range, which has made deciding what lens to obtain hard.

 Carl ZEISS 24-70mm Specs & Images